Document status: ⚠️ DRAFT

 • User or Stakeholder Relevance

-• Conferences, Meetups, Hackathons or other gatherings for social knowledge-sharing
+• Conferences, Meetups, Hackathons or other gatherings for knowledge-sharing

 • Online events, webinars or classes/training